 Hamilton Island is located in the Whitsunday network, has easy access from Airlie Beach, and even has its own airport.
 There are no cars allowed on this Queensland Island, but visitors get around in golf buggies.
 There are a few different resorts to choose from, or you’ll find secluded holidays home available to rent.
 Great for a romantic holiday, or even get married there with a purpose-built Chapel.

 There are several different activities to do with paddle boarding, snorkelling, and swimming around Catseye beach.
 Alternatively, you can laze the days away by relaxing on the beach in a lounge chair.
 Other than that, you can take advantage of the Whitsunday network, which provides ferries to other areas, including the famous Whitehaven Beach or Hill Inlet.

 Lady Elliot Island

 Lady Elliot Island can only be accessed by plane from either Gold Coast, Brisbane, Hervey Bay, or the closest to Bundaberg.
-Many will visit on a day trip of snorkelling fun, or stay in the Eco-friendly resort, for a longer stay.
+Many will visit this stunning Queensland Island on a day trip of snorkelling fun, or stay in the Eco-friendly resort, for a longer stay.
 Furthermore, they have a sustainability program set up to ensure the coral cay and the southern Great Barrier Reef area is preserved for many years to come.

 It’s all about the water activities with snorkelling, diving, or walking through the reef at low tide.
 You’ll find many turtles swimming around with you, along with reef sharks and Manta Rays (in Season).
 On land, you can explore the local bird habitat and the long history behind Lady Elliot Island itself.